Ali-E/ali-e.github.io/_pages/about.md

 [Jan 2025] Served as a reviewer at the Annual Learning for Dynamics & Control Conference (L4DC) 2025.

-[Dec 2024] 1 paper accepted for oral presentation at the AAAI-25 Workshop on Artificial Intelligence for Cyber Security (AICS)!
+[Dec 2024] 1 paper accepted for oral presentation at the AAAI-25 Workshop on Artificial Intelligence for Cyber Security (AICS 25)!

 [Oct 2024] Served as a reviewer at ICLR 2025.